SamstyleGhost/uniblox-assignment/README.md

 6. npm install
 7. npm run dev

+## Testing
+To run unit tests, it is essential to change the filepaths at the top of the helpers file:
+  - itemsPath : data/items.json -> ../data/items.json
+  - usersPath : data/users.json -> ../data/users.json
+  - ordersPath : data/orders.json -> ../data/orders.json

+#### Need to add additional test cases to test direct API endpoints.
+Current tests only check the helper functions

 ## Features
 - The backend of the project is built with [Go](https://go.dev/doc/)
   - Used [fiber](https://github.com/gofiber/fiber) as the backend framework